olincollege/cuda-linear-regression/README.md

 # CUDA Linear Regression

-Linear Regression implemented for both CPU and GPU (with CUDA) using the least squares solution, built with matrix operations libraries fors each platform.
+Linear Regression implemented for both CPU and GPU (with CUDA) using the least squares solution, built with matrix operations libraries for each platform.
 Both libraries are benchmarked to compare speed.
 To test the implementation, a model is trained to predict child birth weight from gestation details using this [Kaggle dataset](https://www.kaggle.com/datasets/jacopoferretti/child-weight-at-birth-and-gestation-details).

 ### Features